 - While the free plan requires you to use a subdomain and it doesn’t all have the tools of the paid version, you can still get a hands on look at the interface.

 - The website builder is basically the same with the free version, you just lose out on some premium tools, but that’s to be expected.

 - Weebly doesn’t do that many updates, which is strange when compared to other similar website builders.

-- The updates are public and they talk openly about what they are changing, which keeps you aware of the changes, but often these are small and infrequent updates.
+- The updates are public and they talk openly about what they are changing, which keeps you in the loop, but often these are small and infrequent updates.
 New tools and features show up here and there, but overall things will stay the same.

 - Also known as responsive designs, these are websites that automatically resize for smartphones and tablets.
 The design is often simplified as well to make better use of the mobile interface.

 - While Weebly’s newer templates are usually responsive, they have many that aren’t.
 They’ll look OK on a smartphone, but they won’t be as good as a responsive template.

 - There aren’t any specialized tools for mobile users.
 Plus, Google prefers responsive websites for mobile users.

 - Root access refers to being able to access the server via FTP.
 FTP makes it easy to upload or download files, which is essential with larger websites.